HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-Owe it to dust and the empty chambers                 ---------------------I owe Stay there, mind in the spiral endless
-prayers - make it last, my grit on revival            ---------------------Stay there to the very end in an endless SPIRAL
+Owe it to dust and the empty chambers                10             ---------------------I owe Stay there, mind in an endless spiral                9 Prayers - make it last, my grit on revival           11         ---------------------Stay there to the very end in an endless SPIRAL
-it's a fresh spit, it's a fresh spit ye
+It's a fresh spit, it's a fresh spit ye               9

-God is dead carcass is rotten
-my faith is alive but it's easily forgotten thought I'm under the bottom blood but I rise with the dust on the ground grave pit
+God is dead carcass is rotten                         8 My faith is alive but it's easily forgotten          12 Thought I'm under the bottom blood                    8 But I rise with the dust on the ground                8

-Crave that i can’t raise the faith
-It's the grit in my lungs and i am dying again
-Day after day, for the truth, for the sins
-What i’ve gave yesterday - crushed in my hands (ey)
+Crave that i can’t raise the faith                    7 It's the grit in my lungs and i am dying again       12 Day after day, for the truth, for the sins           10 What i gave yesterday - crushed in my hands (ey)     11

-(black black grave)
-It's the god slain in the flames                                 ---------------- Say what you did not mean... at all -----------------
+(black black grave) It's the god slain in the flames                                 ---------------- Say what you did not mean... at all -------
 I drop into feelings just swirling around
 Treacherous marks (still) carved deep into stones in the tombs